Man arrested over Delphi murders pictured with police sketch of suspect in background

 Now, 10 months later, Mr Allen has been arrested in connection to Libby and Abby’s brutal deaths.

-It is currently unclear what the accusations against Mr Allen consist of but law enforcement sources have described it as a “major development” in the high-profile case.
+On Monday, Indiana State Police announced Mr Allen is charged with two counts of murder and has pleaded not guilty.

+Officials said the affidavit is currently under seal and declined to provide additional details about the bombshell development in the high-profile case that has rocked the small, close-knit community of Delphi and gone unsolved for more than half a decade.

-Family members of Libby commemorated the news by writing “today is the day” on social media, with her grandmother Becky Patty writing that they are one step closer to a conviction.
+Family members of Libby commemorated the news of Mr Allen’s arrest by writing “today is the day” on social media, with her grandmother Becky Patty writing that they are one step closer to a conviction.

 Before his sudden arrest, Mr Allen’s name was never publicly linked to the case.